 - Finance: Quote to cash, procure to pay, payroll, cash reconciliation

 - IT: Incident management, license management, help desk

 - Sales: Lead routing, intelligent prospecting, quote approvals

 To give you a better idea of how workflow automations can look in practice, we’ll walk you through a few use cases next.

 Examples of workflow automation

-Here are 3 popular automations for HR, IT, and customer success teams, respectively.
+Here are 3 popular automations for human resources, IT, and customer success teams, respectively.

 1. Streamline the employee onboarding workflow

 Once a candidate signs their offer letter, your team should move as quickly as possible in setting up their profile across your most critical apps and in scheduling a welcome email that they’d receive on their first day.

 Here’s an onboarding workflow automation that lets you do just: